google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 visualizations, and in this lecture we will go over some of the most common visualizations.
 We will show scenarios when each visualization is useful.

-To start, we want to examine a scenario when a visualization is particularly helpful -->
+To start, we want to examine a scenario when a visualization is particularly helpful.
+-->

 ---